 arc21 has a Code of Governance in place which was approved by the Audit Committee and Joint Committee.
 The Code is based on the six principles set out in the CIPFA/SOLACE 'Delivering Good Governance in Local Government: A Framework'.
 In addition, it was updated to reflect the Statement on the role of the Chief Financial Officer in Local Government published by CIPFA.
 This sets out the systems and processes, culture and values, by which the organisation is directed and controlled and through which it accounts to, engages with and, where appropriate, leads its community.
 This is reviewed and updated annually to ensure compliance.
-It should also be noted that, during 2014/15, arc21 were awarded the Excellence in Governance accreditation and that this accreditation remains in place.
-In addition, arc21 undertook successfully the annual independent assessment review required to maintain the ISO 9001 status, updated from 2008 standard to 2015 standard.
+It should also be noted that, during 2014/15, arc21 were awarded the Excellence in Governance accreditation and that this accreditation remains in place, with the latest independent review being completed in April 2020.
+In addition, in terms of the ISO9001 accreditation, arc21 undertook successfully another annual independent assessment review in 2019 which confirmed that the standards required were being maintained.